larevolucia/chaptr/README.md

 ## Features

+### Search (Title, Author, Genre)

+Book discovery is powered by the Google Books API, allowing users to explore a vast catalog with flexible search options.

-### Search for books by title, author, or genre
+- **Keyword or Field-Specific Search**: Search by general keywords or refine by title, author, or genre.

-**NextChaptr**'s search engine provides an intuitive book discovery interface that allows users to search the vast Google Books catalog using either general keywords or field-specific queries targeting titles, authors, or genres (subjects).

-Users can select their preferred search scope from a dropdown menu and enter their query, with the system intelligently detecting whether advanced Google Books operators are already in use or automatically applying the appropriate field-specific operators (``intitle``, ``inauthor``, ``subject``) based on the selected scope.

-The search results are displayed in a clean, browsable format showing book thumbnails, titles, and author information, with each result serving as a gateway to more detailed book information, while robust error handling ensures that API failures or network issues gracefully degrade to an empty results state rather than breaking the user experience.
+- **Smart Query Handling**: The system applies the correct Google Books operators automatically.
+- **Clean Results**: Results display thumbnails, titles, and authors in a browsable layout.
+- **Resilient Design**: Handles API or network errors gracefully without breaking the user experience.

 ### Book Detail View
-The book detail view offers users comprehensive information about individual books through a dedicated page that displays rich metadata including title, subtitle, authors, publication details, page count, categories, description, and cover thumbnail.
+Each book has a dedicated detail page with enriched information for readers.

+- **Comprehensive Metadata**: Includes title, subtitle, authors, publisher, publication date, page count, categories, description, and cover image.
-From a technical standpoint, this feature leverages Django's caching system to store detailed book information for one hour, significantly improving page load times and reducing API calls to Google Books, while maintaining data freshness and ensuring that users always have access to complete book details.
+- **Performance Boost**: Uses Django caching to store details for one hour, reducing API calls while keeping data fresh.

-- User authentication and account management
+- **Seamless Access**: Directly linked from search results for a smooth browsing experience

+### Authentication (Login, Logout & Sign-Up)

+User authentication is powered by **Django Allauth**, providing a secure and reliable way to manage accounts.

+- **Sign-Up**: New users can easily create an account.
+The sign-up template has been customized to match the site’s brand style.
+- **Login / Logout**: Users can log in to access their personal features and log out securely when finished.
+- **Consistent UI**: Allauth templates have been adapted to the project’s design system, ensuring a seamless experience across authentication pages.

 - Track reading progress with status updates
 - Rate and review books
 - Leave comments on books